 The school works hard to ensure that all children's needs are catered for fully and that they make good progress.
 Some groups of children and individual children may have additional or alternative provision put in place to ensure that they achieve their full potential.
-This may because:
+This may be because:

-- They have a Special Educational Need or Disability - They have a medical condition - They are eligible for Pupil Premium funding or other similar funding - They are eligible for Inclusion funding

-- They have an Emotional, Behavioural or Social Difficulty - They are a low prior attainment pupil - They are a more able pupil - They may have suffered a bereavement or family difficulty - The family is at stages 2, 3, 4 or 5 of the Continuum of Need - They are new to the school or are preparing for transition
+- they have a Special Educational Need or Disability - they have a medical condition - they are eligible for Pupil Premium funding or other similar funding - they are eligible for Early Years Inclusion funding - they speak English as an additional language - they have a Social, Emotional or Mental Health difficulty - they are a low prior attainment pupil - they are a more able pupil - they are a child who is looked after or has been previously adopted from care - they may have suffered a bereavement or family difficulty - the family is at stages 2, 3, 4 or 5 of the Continuum of Need - they are new to the school or are preparing for transition needs.

-Sometimes, the additional need is short term whereas other children have continued additional needs.
-A wide range of additional and/or alternative provisions are utilised for these children depending on their particular needs.
 The school works closely with parents, carers and other agencies to ensure that the child receives the provision that they need.
 Further details can be found in other relevant policies e.g. Safeguarding Policy, SEND Policy, Pupil Premium and Service Premium Policy.

+Sometimes, the additional need is short term whereas other children have continued additional needs.
+A wide range of additional and/or alternative resources are utilised for these children depending on their particular